BitPatty/SRLApiClient/Readme.md

 Game game = Client.Games["sms"];
 ```

-You can also search for games to find the correct abbrevation.
+You can also search for games to find the correct abbreviation.

 ```c#
 ReadOnlyCollection<Game> searchResults = Client.Games.Search("super mario sunshine");